yieldbot/react-codemod/README.md

 ## react-codemod [![Build Status](https://travis-ci.org/reactjs/react-codemod.svg)](https://travis-ci.org/reactjs/react-codemod)

+React-codemod's class.js output has class static properties which are stage-3.
+This fork is transforming classes to babel in env preset.

 This repository contains a collection of codemod scripts for use with [JSCodeshift](https://github.com/facebook/jscodeshift) that help update React APIs.